opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

      * Review the dovetail.log to see if all important information has been captured
        - in default mode without DEBUG.

-     * Review the results.json to see all results data including criteria PASS or FAIL.
+     * Review the results.json to see all results data including criteria for PASS or FAIL.

    * Example: OpenStack Interoperability test cases